Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Decaying Dark Matter with a Two-Step Phase Transition

 In \cref{fig:sec8-masses-yield} (right) we see the yield of $\chi$ as a function of $x$.
-As in \cref{sec:one-step-decay}, $\chi$ initially freezes-out when relativistic, before beginning to decay when the $\chi \leftrightarrow \psi S$ opens at $T_\text{S}$.
-The decay continues until it abruptly halts at $T_\text{E}$.
+As in \cref{sec:one-step-decay}, $\chi$ initially freezes-out when relativistic, before beginning to deplete at $T_\text{S}$.
+The depletion continues until it abruptly halts at $T_\text{E}$.
 It stops more abruptly than in \cref{sec:one-step-decay} due to the first-order phase transition, which quickly changes the mass of $\psi$ at $T_\text{E}$.
 After $T_\text{E}$, $\chi$ stabilises and the yield remains constant.
 We see that there is a choice of $y_\psi$ such that the observed relic abundance is obtained.
 Again, once $\chi$ has departed from equilibrium at high temperatures, it does not return to equilibrium.
+We see that properly accounting for these finite temperature effects is essential for calculating the correct abundance.

 We now consider the parameter space of this scenario.
 In \cref{fig:sec8-param-space} (left) we show the evolution of the yield for different Yukawa couplings $y_{\chi\psi}$.
 We see that the final yield is again exponentially sensitive to this coupling.
-An order one change in the coupling results in an orders of magnitude change in the final yield.
-When the Yukawa coupling is $y_{\chi\psi} \gtrsim 1.5\times10^{-7}$ we see that the rate is fast enough to bring $\chi$ back into equilibrium.
+A small change in the coupling results in an orders of magnitude change in the final yield.
+When the Yukawa coupling is $y_{\chi\psi} \gtrsim 1.2\times10^{-7}$ we see that the rate is fast enough to bring $\chi$ back into equilibrium.
 We here explicitly see the relationship between instantaneous freeze-out and decaying dark matter.
 If $\chi$ does go back into equilibrium, the final abundance is simply set by the equilibrium abundance at $T_\text{E}$, as in \cref{sec:instantaneous}.
 We note that the abundance of $\chi$ cannot go below the equilibrium abundance with this mechanism.